kajal1801/DSAPractice/README.md

 # DSAPractice:
-<p>This repository contains all the solution of DSA problems solved in my study group.</p>
+<p>This repository contains all the solution of Data Structures and Algorithms problems solved in my study group.</p>

 ## Language Used:
 - Java